DennisRippinger/fakegen/README.md

 ### Domain Specific Knowledge

-In many cases pure random fields would do the job.
-But while debugging one would have to deal with fields that do not resemble the domain specific knowledge.
+Debugging a test with random strings and numbers can be difficult because they contain no human-comprehendible semantic.
-A `surname` is not something like `3_fGu8C`.
+A `surname` is not something like `3_fGu8C` and mapping such values to a certain semantic a domain-specific task.

-However, this knowledge is highly domain specific.
-Therefore, it is possible to create a `DomainConfiguration` class.
+Therefore Fakegen understands a `DomainConfiguration` class.
-One can build them specific for a test, but it makes more sense to create a project specific class for the domain.
+They are intended to be built once for your project and referenced by the TestDataFiller instance.

 ```java
 public class TestConfiguration extends DomainConfiguration {